drseg/swift-fsm/README.md

 Inspired by [Uncle Bob's SMC][2] syntax, Swift FSM is a pure Swift DSL for declaring and operating a Finite State Machine (FSM).

 This guide presumes some familiarity with FSMs and specifically the SMC syntax linked above.
-Swift FSM makes liberal use of [`@resultBuilder`][3] blocks,  [operator overloads][4],  [`callAsFunction()`][5], and [trailing closures][6], all in combination with one another - familiarity with these concepts will also be helpful.
+Familiarity with [Swift Concurrency][3] is essential, as you will have to navigate issues such as `Sendable` conformance and `Actor` isolation.
+Swift FSM makes liberal use of [`@resultBuilder`][4] blocks,  [operator overloads][5],  [`callAsFunction()`][6], and [trailing closures][7], all in combination with one another - familiarity with these concepts will also be helpful.

 ## Requirements

 Swift FSM is a Swift Package for all Apple platforms, available through the Swift Package Manager, and requires Swift 6 or later.
 It is tested against strict concurrency rules and should be fully compliant.
-As a result, **Swift FSM only works with projects that themselves are compiled in Swift 6 Language Mode** (see [Swift 6 Language Mode][7]).
+As a result, **Swift FSM only works with projects that themselves are compiled in Swift 6 Language Mode** (see [Swift 6 Language Mode][8]).

-It has one dependency - Apple’s [Algorithms][8].
+It has one dependency - Apple’s [Algorithms][9].

 ## Basic Syntax